We’ve Got You Covered

 Cooling off Period

-You should be aware that unless a purchaser waives the cooling off period, the purchaser has “Cooling Off” rights which allows them to withdraw from the contact at any time before 5pm on the fifth business day after the day of exchange of contract (or longer by negotiation between the parties).
+You should be aware that unless a purchaser waives the cooling off period, the purchaser has “cooling off” rights which allows them to withdraw (rescind) from the Contract at any time before 5pm on the fifth business day after the exchange date (or as agreed between the parties).
 If they do, the purchaser forfeits to you 0.25% of the purchase price.

-“Settlement” is the conclusion of the transaction between the seller and the purchaser and is the day which ownership of the property is transferred to the purchaser and the remainder of the purchase price is paid to the seller.
+“Settlement” is the conclusion of the transaction between the vendor and the purchaser and is the day when ownership of the property is transferred to the purchaser and the remainder of the purchase price is paid to the seller.